European shares rise on upbeat China data; Renault jumps

 For a live blog on European stocks, type LIVE/ in an Eikon news window

-French insurer AXA AXAF.PA rose 5% after revealing plans to halve its dividend amid the coronavirus crisis, while adding that it could propose an additional fourth-quarter shareholder payment if conditions improved.
+French insurer AXA AXAF.PA rose 6.1% after revealing plans to halve its dividend amid the coronavirus crisis, but said it could propose an additional fourth-quarter shareholder payment if conditions improved.

+Lufthansa LHAG.DE gained 1.7% as it vowed to step up restructuring measures after posting a first-quarter net loss of 2.1 billion euros ($2.35 billion).

+French luxury goods group LVMH LVMH.PA edged up 0.4% after fashion trade publication WWD reported that its $16.2 billion takeover of Tiffany & Co TIF.N is looking less certain.

 (Reporting by Sruthi Shankar in Bengaluru; Editing by Arun Koyyur)